naofireblade/homebridge-weather-plus/README.md

 # homebridge-weather-station-extended

 This is a weather station plugin for Nfarina's [Homebridge project](https://github.com/nfarina/homebridge).
+You can download it via [npm](https://www.npmjs.com/package/homebridge-weather-station-extended).
 Its a fork of [homebridge-weather-station](https://github.com/kcharwood/homebridge-weather-station) that doesn't get updated anymore which is a fork of [homebridge-wunderground](https://www.npmjs.com/package/homebridge-wunderground).

 # Measured Values